tubasaygin/CollectionFramework/README.md

 - pop() It takes the value at the top of the stack and returns it.
 - peek() reads at the top of the stack but does not retrieve it from the stack.

+Queue :

+Queue is the data structure that holds the objects together with the FIFO (first in-first out) structure.
+So the object we add first comes out first.

+In a Queue data structure, data is accessed from two ends.
+Adding (enqueue) elements from one end and removing (dequeue) elements from the other end are done.

+add() --> Adds the element to the queue.

+offer() --> Adds the element to the queue .

+remove() --> Removes the first element of the queue.
+It throws an error if the queue is empty.

+poll() --> Removes the first element of the queue.
+If the queue is empty, a null reference is returned.

+element() -->The first element of the queue returns.
+It throws an error if the queue is empty.

+peek() --> The first element of the queue returns.
+If the queue is empty, a null reference is returned.

+How to create a queue?

+    Queue<String> queue = new LinkedList<>();

+PriorityQueue :

+We cannot directly create a queue for the solution of some problems.
+For example, during the landing of aircraft, there may be aircraft that need to land urgently.
+Or, a different priority can be set for patients waiting during the examination.

+In such scenarios, a solution is produced with a priority queue.
+The priority order is determined and applied during the program.

+In strings, highest priority is alphabetically leading string, integers highest priority is smallest number

+Note: Even if the elements are sorted in priority order with priority queue, we can see it mixed up when we print it with the loop.

+    Queue<Integer> pqueue = new PriorityQueue<>();

+    pqueue.offer(200);
+    pqueue.offer(4);
+    pqueue.offer(1);
+    pqueue.offer(10);
+    pqueue.offer(0);

+    for (Integer i : pqueue){
+       System.out.println(i);
+    }

+Output :

+0

+1

+4

+200

+10

+We can see the order of the queue as we extract elements:

+    while (!pqueue.isEmpty()){
+       System.out.println("Element is removing... "+ pqueue.poll());
+    }

+Output:

+Element is removing...
+0

+Element is removing...
+1

+Element is removing...
+4

+Element is removing...
+10

+Element is removing...
+200

+How do we determine the priority of the objects we produce from the class we created?

+We can control this by implementing the Comparable interface in the class and overriding the compareTo() method.

+Iterator vs ListIterator:

+ListIterator is a subinterface of Iterator interface.
+The major difference between Iterator and ListIterator is that Iterator can only move items in the collection forward.
+ListIterator, on the other hand, can move items in a collection both forward and backward.

+Creating our own iterable classes

+    class IterableClass implements Iterable<String> {
+       private ArrayList<String> channel_list = new ArrayList<>();

+       public IterableClass(String[] channels){
+          for(String channel : channels){
+             System.out.println(channel);
+          }
+       }

+       private int index = 0;

+       @Override
+       public Iterator<String> iterator() {
+          return new IteratorRadio();
+       }

+       public class IteratorRadio implements java.util.Iterator<String>{

+          @Override
+          public boolean hasNext() {
+             if(index<channel_list.size()){
+                return true;
+             }else{
+                return false;
+             }
+          }

+          @Override
+          public String next() {
+             String value = channel_list.get(index);
+             index++;
+             return value;
+          }
+       }
+    }